 Allison Maletz is a contemporary watercolor and mixed media artist.
 She received her BFA from the Rhode Island School of Design and her MFA from the Slade School of Fine Art, London.
 She has taught people from age 8-80 and currently leads painting, drawing, illustration, installation and professional practices for artists classes at Parsons The New School for Design, Marymount Manhattan College, The Brooklyn Botanic Garden and the 92nd St Y. She has exhibited various mediums in the Liverpool Biennial, New Contemporaries UK, Zoo Art Italy, The Royal Watercolor Society in London and the Moscow Biennale for Young Artists at the MoMA and the Florence Griswold Museum.
 Maletz teaches Drawing Basics, Watercolor, and Watercolor Portrait Painting at Trestle Workshops.

 Catherine Ruhl fell in love with the art of Shibori in art school and was inspired after her first trip to Japan.
 She has a regular studio practice in Bedstuy Brooklyn doing everything: painting, drawing, printing, quilting, and dyeing.
 She sells her card line, shibori, and Ukrainian eggs at West Elm, Pottery Barn, and the Brooklyn Flea.
 She graduated from Pratt Institute with a BFA in fashion design.
-Ruhl teaches Shibori/Indigo Dye & Mimosa’s at Trestle Workshops.
+Ruhl teaches Shibori/Indigo Dye at Trestle Workshops.

 Krista Saunders Scenna is an independent curator and gallerist based in Brooklyn, NY.
 She earned her undergraduate degree in Art History & Spanish from the University of Pennsylvania and a graduate degree in interdisciplinary contemporary art from New York University’s Draper Program.
 Scenna has worked for the ICA in Philadelphia, the Queens Museum, the Whitney Museum of Art and New Museum of Contemporary Art in various capacities.
 She was also a 2010-11 Lori Ledis Curatorial Fellow.
 In addition to exhibitions at BRIC, NURTUREart and Lesley Heller Workspace, her curatorial portfolio also includes site-specific exhibitions in alternative forums such The Old Stone House, Vax Moto motorcycle garage, the DUMBO Arts Festival and SPRING/BREAK Art Show 2015-2016.
 As the co-owner of Ground Floor Gallery in Brooklyn, Scenna connects emerging artists with new art buyers.
 She is also a proud member of the Association of Women Art Dealers (AWAD) and serves on the board of Arts Gowanus.
 She teaches Collecting Art 101 at Trestle Workshops.

 Zach Seeger is a painter, writer and curator who lives and works in Brooklyn, NY.
 He holds an MFA from the Rhode Island School of Design (Providence, RI) and BFA from Binghamton University (Binghamton, NY).
 Recent solo exhibitions include, To die for, Public Address Gallery (Brooklyn, NY) Watson at Karstan and Gorse (Wappingers Falls, NY), November, Defend Brooklyn (New York, NY) and Cheese Burghers of Calaiscurated by Nicholas Cueva, Zrobili (Brooklyn, NY).
 He has participated in the GROUNDWORK III Residency and Vermont Studio Center.
 Since 2013, Seeger has co-directed and curated exhibitions for This Friday or Next Friday (Brooklyn, NY), and Couples Counseling in Ridgewood, Queens.
-He teaches Painting Basics and DIY Pop Up Art Show at Trestle Workshops.
+He teaches Painting Basics and Curating 101 at Trestle Workshops.